Constraining $F(R)$ bouncing cosmologies with primordial black holes: The curvature power spectrum

 Given the fact that in the following we elaborate the power spectrum at the horizon crossing time during the RD era, i.e. $k=a(t) H(t)$ with $t>t_\mathrm{RD}$, one can find the horizon crossing time $t_\mathrm{HC}(k,\alpha)$ by solving $k=a H$ with $a(t)=a_\mathrm{RD}\left(\frac{t}{t_\mathrm{RD}}\right)^{1/2}$ and $H(t)=\frac{1}{2t}$.
 At the end, we extract that \beq t_\mathrm{HC}(k,\alpha)=\frac{\sqrt{\alpha}}{k^2}. \eeq

-At this point it is important to stress out that in the expression (\ref{eq:P_zeta_close_to_the_bounce}) we derived the power spectrum close to the bounce by parametrizing the scale factor as (\ref{eq:a_close_to_the_bounce}).\Eq{eq:a_close_to_the_bounce} describes actually quite well the background dynamical evolution up to the onset of the RD era when the perturbative expansion of the scale factor breaks down.
+At this point it is important to stress out that in the expression (\ref{eq:P_zeta_close_to_the_bounce}) we derived the curvature power spectrum close to the bounce by parametrizing the scale factor as in \Eq{eq:a_close_to_the_bounce}. \Eq{eq:a_close_to_the_bounce} describes actually quite well the background dynamical evolution up to the onset of the RD era when the perturbative expansion of the scale factor breaks down.
 Hence, one can compute $\mathcal{P}_{\zeta}(k,t)$ at horizon exiting time during the initial $F(R)$ gravity phase before the RD era, namely when $k = a(t) H(t)$ with $t<t_\mathrm{RD}$.
-At the end, accounting for the fact that on superhorizon scales the comoving curvature perturbation is conserved, a consequence of the local energy conservation which is valid for any relativistic gravitational theory~\cite{Lyth:2004gb,Wands:2000dp}, the curvature power spectrum at horizon crossing time during the RD era will be the same as the curvature power spectrum at horizon exiting time during the initial $F(R)$ gravity phase between the bounce and the RD era, namely \beq \mathcal{P}_{\zeta}\left[k,t_\mathrm{HC}(k,\alpha)\right] = \mathcal{P}_{\zeta}\left[k,t_\mathrm{exit}(k,\alpha)\right], \eeq where $t_\mathrm{HC}(k,\alpha)$ is given by (\ref{eq:t_HC}) and $t_\mathrm{exit}(k,\alpha)=\frac{k}{2\alpha}$.
+At this point, we need to stress that in general within the context of bouncing cosmologies, as we pass from the contraction to the expansion phase the comoving curvature perturbation $\zeta_k$ is not necessarily conserved~\cite{Battefeld:2014uga}.
+However, for non-singular bouncing scenarios as the one we consider here one finds a non-singular evolution of $\zeta_k$ through the bounce~\cite{Allen:2004vz,Cartier:2003jz} and a conservation of the curvature perturbation on superhorizon scales during the expanding phase~\cite{Peter:2002cn,Kumar:2013koa,Battarra:2014tga}.
+The conservation of $\zeta_k$ on superhorizon scales can be viewed as well as a consequence of the local energy conservation which is valid for any relativistic gravitational theory~\cite{Lyth:2004gb,Wands:2000dp}.
+In view of these considerations, the curvature power spectrum at horizon crossing time during the RD era will be the same as the curvature power spectrum at horizon exiting time during the initial $F(R)$ gravity phase between the bounce and the RD era, namely \beq \mathcal{P}_{\zeta}\left[k,t_\mathrm{HC}(k,\alpha)\right] = \mathcal{P}_{\zeta}\left[k,t_\mathrm{exit}(k,\alpha)\right], \eeq where $t_\mathrm{HC}(k,\alpha)$ is given by (\ref{eq:t_HC}) and $t_\mathrm{exit}(k,\alpha)=\frac{k}{2\alpha}$.
 Finally, we can then use $\mathcal{P}_{\zeta}\left[k,t_\mathrm{HC}(k,\alpha)\right]$ and proceed to the calculation of the PBH abundance at horizon crossing time during the RD era, which is considered to be the PBH formation time.